linehanMatt/tmp-content/knowledge-base/7.old-kb/building-a-narrative-native-app.md

 ![narrative-native-app](https://solutions.narrative.io/hubfs/narrative-native-app.png)

-#### Tacklebox UI

-Your UI will utilize the Narrative UX design system and JS library [Tacklebox](http://narrative.pizza/tacklebox), which makes developing applications against our API and style guide simple.
-You can see and interact with the Tacklebox components in the [sandbox](https://codesandbox.io/s/github/narrative-io/narrative-tacklebox-sandbox) here.

 ### Narrative Native App OAuth Workflow

 In order to authenticate on behalf of a user, a Narrative Native App will use the Narrative OAuth workflow below.
 See the [Narrative Auth service documentation](https://api.narrative.dev/#tag/Auth/paths/~1oauth~1token/post) for more details.